1technophile/OpenMQTTGateway/docs/use/boards.md

 The compiler directive is `-DDISPLAY_METRIC=true`

-The mqtt command to change to the units is:
+The mqtt command to change the units is:

 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoSSD1306 -m '{"display-metric":false}'`

+Please note that it may take several seconds/display updates for the units to change.
+This is due to the queueing of messages for display.